 This class is a hands-on externship in which the student spends 180 hours in a management environment utilizing the skills learned in the classroom and lab setting.
 This course fine tunes the skills learned and reinforces the role and functions of the management staff.
-The externship will be an unpaid, supervised experience at a business setting. hours of Clock Externship: 180 Clock hours of classroom lecture: 0
+The externship will be an unpaid, supervised experience at a business setting.

-Clock hours of individual and small group tutoring: provided to student on an as-needed basis
+Clock hours of individual and small group tutoring: provided to student on an as-needed basis program content to this point.
+Total Clock Hours: 180

-Pre-Requisite: Successful completion of program content to this point.
+Pre-Requisite: Successful completion of